Check your website localisation, and make sure you have a truly global reach

 website localisation

 Sound complicated?
 Examples are easier to understand.
 With branding, look no further than the paradigmatic example of Mr. Proper/Don Limpio.
-With copywriting, blogging, product description or visual image-based tasks, you need to find the right tone, subject matter or concept for each market; it takes a fair amount of cultural sensitivity and awareness if you don't want to put your foot in it - look no further than the now-legendary Dolce & Gabbana debacle
+With copywriting, blogging, product description or visual image-based tasks, you need to find the right tone, subject matter or concept for each market; Cultural awareness and awareness are required to not fit the leg in legendary mode such as Dolce & amp; Gabbana .

 Localising the platform as well as the content